rednafi/rednafi.com/content/go/prevent_struct_copies.md

 Also, note the comment: don't _embed_ `noCopy`.
 Include it explicitly.
 Embedding would expose `Lock` and `Unlock` on the outer struct, which you probably don't want.

+The Go toolchain enforces this with the `-copylocks` checker.
+It's part of `go vet`.
+You can exclusively invoke it with `go vet -copylocks ./...`.
+It looks for value copies of any struct that nests a struct with `Lock` and `Unlock` methods.
+It doesn't matter what those methods do, just having them is enough.

+When vet runs, it walks the AST and applies the checker on assignments, function calls, return values, struct literals, range loops, channel sends, basically anywhere values can get copied.
+If it sees you copying a struct with `noCopy`, it yells.
+You can see the implementation of the check here[^4].

 Interestingly, if you define `noCopy` as anything other than a struct and implement the `Locker` interface, vet ignores that.
 I tested this on Go 1.24: